edwarddim/zoom_attendance_parser/README.md

 # Coding Dojo Zoom Attendance Parser

-Welcome to the Coding Dojo Zoom Attendance Parser, a web application that allows you to retrieve and visualize attendance records from Zoom meetings.
-This application uses OAuth to authenticate users with Zoom and provides a backend API built with Express, and a front-end user interface using vanilla JavaScript.
-This is version 1.0 of the application and it is still in beta, so please use it with caution and report any issues you encounter.
+Welcome to the Coding Dojo Zoom Attendance Parser, a web application that retrieves and visualizes attendance records from Zoom meetings.
+This application uses OAuth2 to authenticate users with Zoom and provides a backend API built with Express and a front-end user interface using vanilla JavaScript.
+This is version 1.0 of the application and is still in beta, so please use it cautiously and report any issues you encounter.

 ## Features

-The Coding Dojo Zoom Attendance Parser includes the following features:
+The Coding Dojo, Zoom Attendance Parser, includes the following features:

 - User authentication with Zoom OAuth
 - Retrieval of attendance records from Zoom meetings via Zoom's API